 Evangelize your customer data internally.

-You must continuously prove the impact that your customer listening program has on the bottom line.
 This is the only way to secure the resources and support you’ll need for a multiyear customer experience journey.

 The time and effort spent in designing a customer experience program can go to waste if you can’t reliably show the value it will bring to the business.
 A successful customer-listening program drives CX improvement initiatives that have a measurable impact both on topline customer experience metrics (NPS, CSAT) and key business KPIs (revenue growth, customer retention, share-of-wallet).